 The Free Application for Federal Student Aid (FAFSA) is the ONLY form used to determine eligibility for the approximate $5.5 million federal dollars administered each year by Amherst College.
 The CSS PROFILE form is used to determine eligibility for all Institutional sources of assistance, which total more than $52 million last year.

-To be considered for Amherst College financial aid for the 2016-2017 academic year, residents of the United States, Canada, or Puerto Rico must submit the following materials (listed in the order they become available each year):
+To be considered for Amherst College financial aid for the 2017-2018 academic year, all fnancial aid applicants must submit the following materials:

 - CSS PROFILE code number: 3003

-Complete the Financial Aid PROFILE form for 2016-2017 and submit it to the College Scholarship Service (CSS) of the College Board.
+Complete the Financial Aid PROFILE form for 2017-2018 and submit it to the College Scholarship Service (CSS) of the College Board.
 Amherst College’s CSS PROFILE code number is 3003.
-Registration guides and worksheets are available from secondary schools or the Office of Financial Aid.
+The PROFILE form is available as of October 1, 2016.

 If your parents are separated or divorced, the PROFILE form should be completed by you and the parent with whom you live (i.e., your "custodial" parent).
 Your other parent (i.e., "non-custodial" parent) must complete the CSS Non-Custodial Parent PROFILE.

 International students must also complete the CSS PROFILE for 2017-2018 and submit it to the Office of Financial Aid.